-Rebekah Vardy ordered to pay Coleen Rooney £800,000 after Wagatha trial
+Rebekah Vardy ordered to pay Coleen Rooney up to £1.5m after Wagatha trial

 In a court order handed down by the High Court on Tuesday, Ms Justice Steyn said Ms Vardy would have to pay the £800,000 sum by 4pm on 15 November.

+The judge said she had settled on such a punitive charge because of her finding that Ms Vardy “had deliberately deleted or destroyed evidence” ahead of trial.

-Ms Vardy will also have to pay the legal costs of journalists who were summoned as witnesses for the trial.
+Ms Vardy will also have to pay the legal costs of journalists who were summoned as witnesses for the trial, as well as her own costs.
+As a result, her combined bill from the failed court case could top £3million.

 Ms Vardy sued Ms Rooney for defamation after she publicly accused her of being the source of stories that were leaked to The Sun newspaper.

 In October 2019, the wife of former England star Wayne Rooney published a post on her social media accounts saying she had carried out a months-long “sting operation” and accused Ms Vardy of leaking “false stories” about her private life to the press.
+An operation that earned Ms Rooney the moniker “Wagatha Christie”.

-Ms Vardy denied leaking stories to the media and sued Ms Rooney for libel.
-Ms Justice Steyne ruled that even if Ms Vardy was not the direct source of the leak, evidence showed that she “knew of, condoned and actively engaged” in information being passed on to The Sun.
+After being publicly called out, Ms Vardy denied leaking stories to the media and sued Ms Rooney for libel in a highly-publicised trial.
+Following a gruelling and headline-making two weeks in court, Ms Justice Steyn ruled that even if Ms Vardy was not the direct source of the leak, evidence showed that she “knew of, condoned and actively engaged” in information being passed on to The Sun.

+In her ruling, the High Court judge said that “significant parts of Mrs Vardy’s evidence were not credible”.
+She said that there “has been a degree of self-deception on [Vardy’s] part regarding the extent to which she was involved.”

+Ms Rooney’s legal representative Paul Lunt said that the ruling reflected the fact that Ms Vardy had destroyed evidence.

 Ms Vardy “accepts that she was the unsuccessul party”, Ms Justice Steyn wrote in the order.
 But her team argued for a 20 per cent reduction on Ms Rooney’s costs because of her success in certain aspects of the case.